CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

    stepping through the *IdentifyPrimaryObjects* module, a module display window will appear similar to that shown in Figure 2 below.

--  In *IdentifyPrimaryObjects*, click the drop-down box next to “Threshold strategy” and select “Global.”
-Then, click the drop-down next to “Thresholding method” to see a list of the available thresholding methods.
-Select “Otsu” (which is the default), which works well if the image is high-contrast.

 .. figure:: ./TutorialImages/Fig2.png
    :align: center
    :width: 500

    *Figure 2: Example module display window for IdentifyPrimaryObjects .*

-3) **Confirming by eye that the settings you chose do allow for identification of separate cells and nuclei**

 For the *IdentifyPrimaryObjects* module, the goal is to have the outlines match the actual nuclei boundaries as well as possible, as well